 WHICH STYLE SHOULD I USE?

 As much as it is obvious this article is advocating for more use of the cooperative style, an effective coach uses both styles.
 It is recommended to use the cooperative style most when the situation calls for independent decision-making, and problem-solving.
-For court management, discipline, and drill organization, the coach may use the one they feel is most appropriate for the situation (which can be directive).
+For court management, discipline, and drill organization, the directive style is recommended.
+Keep in mind both of these are simply optional approaches and the coach is ultimately free to use the one they feel will be most effective in the situation.